-Best Aussie online bookmakers lay your bets on the AFL Rising Star with
+Best online bookmakers for AFL Rising Star odds

 Just like many of the past Rising Star winners, there are some online bookmakers that just go the extra yard when it comes to markets, promotions and odds.